rdviii/ai-policy/ai-policy-2025.md

 One of my most valued colleagues says, paraphrasing, "Just like the Internet thirty years ago, AI is the next generation of tool.
 We really should give students the experience of using it and working with it; that will make them more valuable on the job market."

+One recommendation (a minority opinion, to be sure) is [the barbell approach](https://inexactscience.substack.com/p/university-education-as-we-know-it).

 ### Rules for Learners

 1. Disclose _all_ use of LLMs or genAI, in detail.